Gustav Seitz: Life

 After 1933 his artistic career was hampered by political developments in Nazi Germany and interrupted by war: between 1940 and 1945 he served in the army.
 His apartment in Berlin and the adjoining studio were destroyed by bombs, along with a large number of his works, in 1943.
 Having become a prisoner of war, he was released by the Americans in August 1945, and returned to a politically (and later physically) divided Berlin, setting up home in an apartment in the Zähringer Street, with his studio in the nearby Kant Street.

-From 1946 till 1950 he worked as a professor at the Technical University of Berlin.
+From 1946 till 1950 he worked as a professor at Technische Universität Berlin.
 In 1949 he was an early recipient of the National Prize of East Germany (Class 3) for his "Victims of Fascism" ("Opfer des Faschismus") memorial in Berlin's Weissensee quarter.
-As a recipient of the East German national prize during an intense phase in the Cold War he also became a member of the (East) German Arts Academy as a result of which he lost his teaching posts at the Technical University and at the Berlin University of the Arts (which were located in West Berlin).
+As a recipient of the East German national prize during an intense phase in the Cold War he also became a member of the (East) German Arts Academy as a result of which he lost his teaching posts at Technische Universität Berlin and at the Berlin University of the Arts (which were located in West Berlin).
 Having lost his teaching income in West Berlin, and finding himself adulated in the east, in 1950 he relocated to an apartment in the Treskow Street, in the Pankow district of what after 1949 had increasingly come to be known as East Berlin.
 In 1950 he succeeded Edwin Scharff at the Fine Arts Academy in Hamburg, triggering a widespread "east-west" debate at the time.
 During the 1950s he produced much of his best remembered work which was exhibited extensively across both "halves" of Germany and beyond and he was evidently able to travel freely.
 It was only in 1958 that he relocated his home base from East Berlin to Hamburg.

 Works

 Seitz's sculptural legacy includes a number of female nudes with a particular focus on a range of differently posed squatting figures.
 On occasion he peppered his trademark realism with elements of humour.
 There were also a number of celebrity portrait busts (such as those of Bertolt Brecht, Ernst Bloch, Thomas and Heinrich Mann).
 He himself produced several printed publications featuring images of his sculptures.

 A particularly well known work is his large (more than 2 meters high) sculpture of Käthe Kollwitz.
 Kollwitz had died in 1945 and Seitz started work on a gypsum original image of her in 1956.
-It was completed in 1958 and a bronze casting of it was placed in Kollwitz Square (Kollwitzplat) in Berlin-Pankow in the Autumn of 1960.
+It was completed in 1958 and a bronze casting of it was placed in Kollwitz Square (Kollwitzplat) in Berlin-Pankow in the autumn of 1960.
 Another bronze casting of the original was taken more recently and placed in the Sculptures Park in Magdeburg.